nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](Architecture.drawio.png)

-The __Architecture Diagram__ above explains the high-level design of the StonksXD app.
+The __Architecture Diagram__ above explains the high-level design of the Stonks XD app.
 Given below is a quick overview of the main components of the application and how they interact with each other:
 <br>